LAJEX201/SoBasted201/README.md

   -lorin combined all's JS's to main.js
   -anthony rendered shopping list
-  -julie and anthony did additinal work on menu buttons and math function from 830-930
+  -julie and anthony did additinal work on menu buttons and math function from 830-930 -all worked math function

 10-28-18
   -julie, 1 hr clean up julie menu js (removed un-needed code and added comments to explain what does what) -julie 45 mins on remove
   -julie 1.5 hr time on about css

-  -all worked math function
-  -anthony and julie continued working through to 9pm
+10-29-18 600 to 9
+  xochil and erin css for index
+  lorin worked on button for index julie merged menu with main document anthony merged menu with main